 Fire Marshal Career Outlook

 Since fire safety is a necessary part of life, fire marshals and inspectors/investigators will always be essential.
-However, because a minimal number of positions open up (someone leaves the job or retires), the competition for this occupation is strong.
+Because a minimal number of positions open up (someone leaves the job or retires), the competition for this occupation is strong.
 People typically get into this position through the leadership, character, and skills they demonstrate as fire fighters or police officers.

 Although the job growth for a fire inspector is only expected to be 6 percent from 2014 to 2024, their existence is necessary, and so they will continue to have steady employment.
 Forest fire inspectors and fire prevention specialists will see larger growth at about 13 percent, mostly due to the recent trends of devastating wildfires within the U.S.